White Collar (TV series): Critical response

 For the first season, the review aggregator website Rotten Tomatoes reported a 96% approval rating with an average rating of 8/10 based on 27 reviews.
 The website's critical consensus reads, "Featuring clever plotting and outstanding chemistry between its leads, White Collar is a witty, briskly-paced caper series."
 Metacritic, which uses a weighted average, assigned a score of 79 of 100 for the season, based on reviews from 21 critics, indicating "generally favorable reviews".

 For the second season, Rotten Tomatoes reported a 100% approval rating with an average score of 8/10, based on 13 reviews.
 The site's critical consensus reads: "White Collars second season builds on the strengths of its first, placing greater emphasis on the charismatic cast, snappy banter, and compelling crimes."

 For the third season, Rotten Tomatoes reported a 100% approval rating with an average score of 8.1/10, based on 10 reviews.
 The site's critical consensus reads: "White Collar boasts prestige pedigree with stripped down plotting and a laser focus on relationship stakes."
 Metacritic assigned a score of 72 out of 100 based on 5 critics, indicating "generally favorable reviews".

 For the fourth season, Rotten Tomatoes reported a 100% approval rating with an average score of 8.7/10, based on 12 reviews.
 The site's critical consensus reads: "White Collars fourth season keeps things moving with hefty amounts of action, intrigue, and handsomeness."

-For the fifth season, Rotten Tomatoes reported a 83% approval rating with an average score of 8/10, based on 6 reviews.
+For the fifth season, Rotten Tomatoes reported an 83% approval rating with an average score of 8/10, based on 6 reviews.

 For the sixth season, Rotten Tomatoes reported a 100% approval rating with an average score of 8.7/10, based on 5 reviews.